marcpages2020/GenesisEngine/README.md

  - D / Right Arrow: Move Right

  - Mouse Wheel: Zoom In/Out
+ - Middle Mouse: Drag to move horizontally and vertically.
- - Alt + Left Click: Orbit around the selected object.
+ - Right Click: Orbit around the selected object.
 (If an object is not selected it will orbit around the center of the scene).
  - F: Focus the camera around the selected object.(If an object is not selected it will focus around the center of the scene).
- - R: Reset camera position and orientation.
  - Hold Shift: Duplicate movement speed.

  If for any reason the camera got stuck or didn't show anything on screen push R to reset it.

-## Engine Functionality

- FBX models can be imported dragging and dropping them directly onto the engine.
-Textures can also be  imported doing the same and if an object is selected it will be automatically applied to it.

 ### Game Objects Inspector actions
  - Transform: Translate, Rotate and Scale the object.
-There is a scale multiplier which lest ypu scale the Object in all the axis at the same time.
  - Mesh: Toggle the view of the vertex and face normals.
  - Material:
      - Toggle the checkers image.